Last Updated on May 11, 2021 by Bilingual Kidspot

 Not Always an Easy Journey

-I believe that the earlier he starts hearing and speaking Mandarin consistently again, the easier it will be for him, and hopefully it will feel a natural part of his life as he gets older.
+I believe that the earlier he starts hearing and speaking Mandarin consistently again, the easier it will be for him.
+Hopefully it will feel a natural part of his life as he gets older.

 I am generally keeping our French chats under wraps as I can’t deal with even more judgment and I don’t need other people’s blessings as to what and how I teach my son!

 To anyone who is feeling criticised or discouraged, stay strong, know that it will take time and effort.
 Even some language is better than none.
+For us, adopting our son from China, and raising our son to be bilingual, but also keeping his birth language is important, even if others disagree.
 Just do what is right for you and your family.